silvtal/predicting_fixation/README.md

 `create_data_simcomms.R` is designed for the multi-PCGs rhizosphere dataset and depends on the functions defined on `simul_fixation_functions.R`.

 `create_data_simcomms.R` is a modification of this script tailored for the computationally generated communities.
-It depends on some of the functions defined on `simul_fixation_functions.R` but it also has some modifications to adapt for the specific input format of this dataset plus the fact that it doesn't have multiple PCGs. **This script is suitable for many community types**, with an option to include to include multiple functional groups separately or not**.
+It depends on some of the functions defined on `simul_fixation_functions.R` but it also has some modifications to adapt for the specific input format of this dataset plus the fact that it doesn't have multiple PCGs. **This script is suitable for many community types**, with an option to include multiple functional groups separately or not.

-### Regression model script

-WIP
+### Analysis scripts (for one-group communities)

+- `0__` scripts allow for preliminary visualization of the variables and their relationship with OTU fixation.

+- `1__RF_success.R` goes a step further in order to quantify the effects of our variables.
+It defines the target variable, "success", as the dilution-growth cycle number in which one OTU is fixated, meaning it has reached a relative abundance of 50% or 90% from the total community size.
+Then it creates a series of random forest models to quantify the importance of each variable.

+- In `2__GLM_failure.R` we define the target variable, "failure", as a boolean value which indicates whether fixation has failed (1, fixation did not occur) in a community before the Nth cycle or not (0).
+Since it's a binary variable, we can use a GLM which returns linear coefficients for each variable.
+We make multiple models for multiple N values ranging from 10 to 1000.

+All figures are saved to the `figures` folder.